Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How do I find where my oil is leaking from?

 Degrease the engine, run it, and look for fresh wet oil.
 A cardboard sheet overnight shows the drip location.
-For slow seeps, add UV dye to the oil and trace it with a UV torch.
+For slow seeps, add UV dye to the oil and trace it with a UV flashlight.
 Remember oil travels downward, so the drip point and the source often differ.

 Is a valve cover gasket leak serious?